 To give his idea a human dimension, Casaleggio decided to hire an Italian stand-up comedian, Beppe Grillo, to be the figure of his movement.
 In 2005, both launched a blog, beppegrillo.it.

 The marketing background of Casaleggio encouraged him to treat voters like consumers and to apply sales theories to political engagement.
 The important stream of data harvested on the blog allowed him to get precise and abundant feedback on users’ experiences, wishes, fears, and desires.

 These data were then used to build the content of the blog based on users’ comments and different popular themes of the time: governmental incompetence, banks stealing the honest citizen, and more.

 Each post uploaded sparked reactions that provided feedback and better targeting for the next post in a never-ending cycle.

 The popularity of the blog exploded up to a peak reached during the organization of the “V-day” in 2007, which saw hundreds of thousands of Italians protesting after a call issued by Beppe Grillo.

 Neither classic politicians nor the media had seen it coming.

-Confident of their popularity, Casaleggio and Grillo decided to launch the Five Star Movement based on the functioning of the blog.
+Confident in their popularity, Casaleggio and Grillo decided to launch the Five Star Movement, a political party based on the functioning of the blog.